HuzaifaAsif1234/sql-datawarehouse-project/README.md

 # sql-datawarehouse-project
-Making a SQL based Data Warehouse performing different data engineering and analytics tasks like ETL, Data Modelling and Analytics
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.